Bayan2019/03_fedex/README.md

 # 03_fedex

-I the the notebook `03_fedex.ipynb` we analyzing delivery data of Fedex.
+In the notebook `03_fedex.ipynb` there is analysis delivery data of Fedex.
 The additional visualization and overall summary can be found [here](https://bayan2019.github.io/03_fedex_html/)

 Managers at Fedex have to evaluate a lot of factors before taking a decision of delivery.
 The objective of this project is to optimize the process of planning delivery.